sohunn/WhatsBulk/README.md

 If a number is invalid, do not do anything, the library automatically invalidates the number and moves to the next iteration.

+## Motivation
+I was in a situation where I had to add about 50 members to a WhatsApp group.
+Saving 50 numbers from a plain text file to my phone one by one and then addding them sounded like a very huge task and a waste of my ✨ precious time ✨.
+WhatsApp doesn't provide an API which could do this.
+As a result, I decided to automate this process by getting somewhat the same functionality, which was to send individual messages and include the invite to the group within the message.
+That way, it also ensured people who were still interested joined.
+This was successful where I could get all members joining.
+I built a private version of this which worked just for those 50 numbers.
+Eventually, I thought a lot of people would find this really useful and yeah, you're reading this because of that cool thought of mine :D

 ## BulkMessenger Config
 ```ts
 type BulkMessengerConfig = {